 By the time you read this, my profile will still be up on Facebook but it won’t be generating new content for a while.
 I’ve decided [once again] to go on a social media hiatus deleting the Facebook app from my phone and logging off of Instagram in the process.
-I was recently on a business trip in Bangkok for a project I’m managing and I was able to spend some time by myself to really ponder on things I never seem to find time for.… Continue reading →
+I was recently on a business trip in Bangkok for a project I’m managing and I was able to spend some time by myself to really ponder on things I … Continue reading →

 To leave the chasm behind, to cross it and not fall back into it, involves a transformation in the enterprise that few individuals can span.
 It is the move from being pioneers to becoming settlers. — Geoffrey Moore

 I’m a startup junkie.
 I’ve learned to appreciate uncertainty and thrive in disarray, figuring things out without being hindered by bureaucracy.
 However, once the startup crosses the chasm and settles into something that resembles an enterprise-level company, I get cold feet.

 These … Continue reading →

 In War’s Why Can’t We Be Friends?, the line “why can’t we be friends?” is repeated 44 times and makes up 94% of the entire song.
 I’ve asked myself this question hundreds of times.
 Why can’t people seem to agree on anything?